pbaker321/Whats-Cooking/README.md

-# What's Cooking
+# What's Cooking?

 ## Code Institute Milestone Project 2

 A responsive website used as a recipe search.
-Recipes can found using ingredients through an API.
-It'd designed to help users find new recipes to cook involving either their favourite foods or what might be available in the fridge and cupboards.

-This is can be helpful to user as a meal planner, which can help the environment as i can reduce food wastage by helping the user use up food thats already been bought.
+Recipes can found using either a main ingredient, a meal or cuisine through an API.

+The user will also be able to search using specific requirements such as dietry needs, allergens and intolerances.

 The site can be built upon further by adding more features in the future, which could make it a complete weekly planner for cooking and food shopping.

 ## UX

-The aim of the website is a random recipe finder based on the user entering up to three ingredients.
-The site also wants to promote healthy eating so will show the user nutritional values and calories for each recipe.
-The site also wants to encourage users to stop wasting food.
+The aim of the website is a specific recipe finder based on the user entering up to three details.
+This will give the user an easier way to find recipes based on their needs

 ### Target Users

 * Users looking for new recipes ideas
-* Users interested in the nutritional values of food
+* Users with specific allergies or intolerances
 * Users interested in healthy food
-* Users looking to use up food items already in their pantry
+* Users looking for different international cuisines
-* Users looking new recipes based specific ingredients
+* Users looking new recipes based specific dietry requirements
 * Users new to cooking
 * Users that know how to cook
-* User who are watching the calories
+* Users who may want to change their diet

 ### User Stories